|

 from culturally and linguistically diverse backgrounds.

-schools, camps and other youth organizations into more compassionate,
+camps and other youth organizations into more compassionate,

 safe and respectful environments for children.
 Founded by